 If you work in an office and have no windows, then try bringing some pictures of nature.
 It might sound silly, but even a screensaver of a tree can help soothe your stress.

 If you’re able, take walks outside for lunch or whenever you can take a break.
 Even a few moments spent in the sun amid fresh air can shed the grogginess and invigorate.
-Finally, think about adding a plant to your desk.
+Finally, think about adding a plant to your desk for improving workplace productivity.

 No matter where you work, most people store everything on laptops and computers.
 Our physical environment serves as the backdrop to our vast digital lives.
 As such, it’s worth it to ensure your computer contains the software that lets you customize everything the way you need.

-One example would be to use focus apps to help decrease distractions at work.
+One example to improve workplace productivity would be to use focus apps to help decrease distractions at work.
 Otherwise, you can try apps to design your day around intervals.
 This can help break up the monotony of daily tasks while ensuring you remain at peak focus all day.

 As you attempt to improve your workplace environment these simple tips should be a great place to start.